Null set

 The Sierpiński triangle is an example of a null set of points in $\mathbb R^2$.

-In mathematical analysis, a null set is a Lebesgue measurable set of real numbers that has measure zero.
+In mathematical analysis, a null set in $\mathbb R$ is a Lebesgue measurable set of real numbers that has measure zero.
 This can be characterized as a set that can be covered by a countable union of intervals of arbitrarily small total length.

-The notion of null set should not be confused with the empty set as defined in set theory.
+A null set is not to be confused with the empty set as defined in set theory.
 Although the empty set has Lebesgue measure zero, there are also non-empty sets which are null.
 For example, any non-empty countable set of real numbers has Lebesgue measure zero and therefore is null.